-- 528 (c) All appointments to the working group must be made - 529 no later than thirty (30) days after the effective date of this - 530 act.
-After the members are appointed, the working group shall - 531 conduct its organizational meeting on or before September 1, 2024, - 532 upon the call of the State Superintendent of Public Education, who - 533 shall serve as chairperson of the group.
+- 531 conduct its organizational meeting on or before September 1, 2024, - 532 upon the call of the State Superintendent of Public Education, who - 533 shall serve as chairperson of the group.
 A majority of the - 534 members of the working group shall constitute a quorum. - (d) Members of the working group shall serve without - 536 compensation but may be reimbursed, subject to the availability of - 537 funding, for mileage and actual and necessary expenses incurred in - 538 attending meetings of the working group pursuant to Section - 539 25-3-41. - 540 (e) The Department of Finance and Administration, State - 541 Department of Education and the Legislative Budget Office shall - 542 provide administrative support to the working group. - (f) Before December 1, 2026, the working group shall - 544 prepare and submit a report of its findings and recommendations to - 545 the Governor, Lieutenant Governor and Speaker of the House of - 546 Representatives for consideration during the 2027 Regular Session - 547 of the Legislature. - 548 SECTION 8.
 The following shall be codified as Section - 549 37-151-215, Mississippi Code of 1972: - 550 37-151-215.
-Allocations to school districts or charter - 551 schools made by the State Department of Education on the basis of - 552 the count of students in student categories established for the - 553 purpose of applying various weights under this chapter are
+Allocations to school districts or charter - 551 schools made by the State Department of Education on the basis of - 552 the count of students in student categories established for the - 553 purpose of applying various weights under this chapter are - 554 intended only to generate total appropriation amounts on a per - 555 student basis.
+Except as otherwise required by applicable state

-554 intended only to generate total appropriation amounts on a per 555 student basis.
-Except as otherwise required by applicable state 556 or federal law or by applicable rules, regulations, policies, or 557 order of the State Board of Education and the State Department of Education, a school district or charter school may exercise full 558 559 autonomy in the spending of all funds allocated under the formula 560 to the district or charter school so long as funds are expended in the manner determined by the school board or governing board to 561 562 best meet the needs of the student population of the school 563 district or charter school.

-- SECTION 9.
-The following shall be codified as Section 37-151-217, Mississippi Code of 1972: - 37-151-217.
-(1) (a) Before February 1 of each year, the 566 567 tax assessor of each county shall file reports with the State 568 Department of Education which provide information essential to the 569 department in determining the local contribution that each school 570 district or charter school is required to provide toward the cost 571 of Investing in the Needs of Students to Prioritize, Impact and 572 Reform Education (INSPIRE).
-A separate report must be filed for 573 each school district or part of a school district situated in the 574 county and must include the following information: - 575 (i) The total assessed valuation of nonexempt 576 property for school purposes in each school district; - 577 (ii) Assessed value of exempt property owned by 578 homeowners aged sixty-five (65) or older or disabled, as defined 579 in Section 27-33-67(2);
+- 556 or federal law or by applicable rules, regulations, policies, or 557 order of the State Board of Education and the State Department of 558 Education, a school district or charter school may exercise full 559 autonomy in the spending of all funds allocated under the formula 560 to the district or charter school so long as funds are expended in 561 the manner determined by the school board or governing board to 562 best meet the needs of the student population of the school 563 district or charter school. - SECTION 9.
+The following shall be codified as Section 37-151-217, Mississippi Code of 1972: - 566 37-151-217.
+(1) (a) Before February 1 of each year, the 567 tax assessor of each county shall file reports with the State 568 Department of Education which provide information essential to the 569 department in determining the local contribution that each school 570 district or charter school is required to provide toward the cost 571 of Investing in the Needs of Students to Prioritize, Impact and 572 Reform Education (INSPIRE).
+A separate report must be filed for 573 each school district or part of a school district situated in the 574 county and must include the following information: - 575 (i) The total assessed valuation of nonexempt 576 property for school purposes in each school district; - (ii) Assessed value of exempt property owned by homeowners aged sixty-five (65) or older or disabled, as defined in Section 27-33-67(2);